pachyderm/docs/content/latest/concepts/advanced-concepts/deferred-processing.md

 disorganized manner and then organize it later.
 Instead of pointing your `master` branch to a commit in a staging branch, you can copy individual files from `staging` to `master`.
-When you run `copy file`, Pachyderm only copies references to the files and does not move the actual data for the files around.
+When you run `copy file`, MLDM only copies references to the files and does not move the actual data for the files around.

 To copy files from one branch to another, complete the following steps: